MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-lists.md

 **Create action settings**

-Enabling a **Create Action** renders a button above the list that, when selected, opens a dialog box with an basic form that the user can use to create a new record, provided the Create privilege has been granted by Table Permissions.
+Enabling a **Create Action** renders a button above the list that, when selected, opens a dialog box with a basic form that the user can use to create a new record, provided the Create privilege has been granted by Table Permissions.

 | Name               | Description                          |
 |--------------------|--------------------------------------|